Episode 1: Matt & Sarah Brown | Sharing our Strength

 Episode 11: Adam Sharplin | Breaking the Cycle

-This time we’re going deeper by investigating the historical roots of Adam’s challenge with addiction as a young man and his journey to break the cycle of inter-generational trauma.
+Adam is back from Season 1.
+We investigate the historical roots of Adam’s challenge with addiction as a young man and his journey to break the cycle of inter-generational trauma.